 She is a nationally recognized leader on health, retirement security and other issues important to older Americans.
-Her career spans 35 years in the government and nonprofit sectors.
+Her career spans nearly 40 years in the government and nonprofit sectors.

 Prior to coming to AARP, she served as the chief of staff and assistant U.S. trade representative for congressional affairs at the Office of the United States Trade Representative (USTR).
 In this role, she oversaw operations and management of the 200-person agency.
-She coordinated public affairs, private sector outreach, policy development and legislative strrategy for the enactment of landmark trade legislation.
+She coordinated public affairs, private sector outreach, policy development and legislative strategy for the enactment of landmark trade legislation.
 She successfully managed legislative efforts that helped secure passage of major presidential legislative initiatives, including the North American Free Trade Agreement, the Uruguay Round (GATT) and China MFN.
 She worked extensively on health care and pension issues before entering the trade field, beginning her career in the Public Health Service, the Medicaid program and the Department of Commerce.
-She served in the Office of Management and Budget, the Department of Education (from which she received the ‘Professional Achievement Award’) and later on Capitol Hill as chief of staff to a senior member of Congress in the Democratic leadership.
+She served in the Office of Management and Budget, the Department of Education and later on Capitol Hill as chief of staff to a senior member of Congress in the Democratic leadership.

 In addition, for five years she served as president of the Congressional Economic Leadership Institute, a nonprofit and nonpartisan forum for education and dialogue with members of Congress on economic competitiveness and trade issues.